orgua/shepherd_v2_planning/docs/10_capes/concept_capes.md

     - FPGA in between embedded CPU and Shepherd
         - some lattice even have a open source toolchain
         - FPGA could be transparent if not needed
-    - argument to keep everything as is for now: "inbetween" could be added later by sandwiching PCBs
+    - argument to keep everything as is for now: "in between" could be added later by sandwiching PCBs

 ## Shepherd-Cape